Abrasco calls on society to help strengthen the SUS: 'Without the SUS, there is no health for everyone'; undersigned

 Even though it is crucial to our lives, the SUS does not usually have due importance in the plans of candidates for the Presidency of the Republic, state governments, the Senate and the Chamber of Deputies..

-Meanwhile, projects are advancing that seek to dismantle the system.
+Meanwhile, projects that seek to dismantle the system are advancing.
 If this happens, the lives and health of more than 80% of the Brazilian population will be directly threatened.
 That’s why we say: Without SUS, there is no health for everyone.

 We must defend and protect the SUS from those who want it to be dismantled, but we need to go further.